pmacosta/putil/docs/tree.rst

 NodeName
 --------

-A tree node name is a *string* where hierarchy levels are denoted by node separator characters ("." by default).
+A tree node name is a *string* where hierarchy levels are denoted by node separator characters (:code:`'.'` by default).
 Node names cannot contain spaces, empty hierarchy levels, start or end with a node separator character.

 For this example tree::